HW-Scientist/HW-DataScience-R/Google Analytics R Data Fetching Essentials/README.md

-Fetching Data from Google Analytics with R is with steep learning curve, especially for those new in either field.
+Fetching Data from Google Analytics with R via establishing connection with Google OAuth v2.0 token.
-This document includes three preliminary R packages for Google analytics data mining.